MoonriseSoftwareCalifornia/CosmosCMS/README.md

 ## Use Cases

-Cosmos is suitable for content-driven (HTML pages, images, videos, API "mashups") websites, especially where user-load the amount of content bytes is expected to be high.
+* Cosmos is suitable for content-driven (HTML pages, images, videos, API "mashups") websites, especially where user-load the amount of content bytes is expected to be high.
 Example websites include: New York Times, National Geographic, Hulu, Condé Nast, TikTock, and Spotify for Artists.

-Another use case is where content must be delivered highly efficiently, and sudden busts.
+* Content must be delivered highly efficiently (lean in terms of bytes), and sudden busts.
+* Multi-regional redundancy with minimal administrative effort.
+* Content-driven website where non-technical contributors require little training.

 ### Should I switch to Cosmos?

 First of all, Cosmos **is not** a replacement where the convenience of easy mods like plugins and modules are important--and performance is not a concern.
+But if you have web developer help, the includsion of API services and back-end customization with Cosmos is relatively easy.

 ## Content Editing Tools